mmittal2/ASP_Calculator/README.md

 Project Overview:
 Create a user-friendly calculator that can perform basic math functions (such as PEMDAS) correctly!

   As time permits:
-  - The user will have the ability to save customized mathematical functions and call them using a preset shortcut (i.e. "CALC func_a 3").
+  - The user will have the ability to save customized mathematical functions and call them.
   - The user will have the ability to specify the number of times they wish to repeat a specific function/calculation rather than having to type it out multiple times.
+  - Add a graphical UI to increase user convenience when using the calculator.

 Architecture Description: